Production Planning with Excel – Opportunities and Limitations

 It’s not that Excel is unsuitable for managing a business.
 A company that is just starting out can do just fine with spreadsheets.
 But the larger the company becomes, the more apparent it becomes that things could be done much more efficiently, and more conveniently.

-Excel and other spreadsheet software have been used for production planning for over 40 years, which means it is entirely possible to manage your company’s resources with them.
-The few benefits spreadsheets offer, however, need to be weighed against the drawbacks that come with using a simplistic solution for business management.
+Excel and other spreadsheet software have been used for production planning and inventory management for over 40 years, which means it is entirely possible to manage your company’s resources with them.
+There is a plethora of affordable or free Excel templates available on the internet, such as production planning templates including master production schedules; inventory management or project management sheets, as well as step-by-step guides on how to create one yourself.
+However, the few benefits spreadsheets offer need to be weighed against the drawbacks that come with using a simplistic solution for business management.

 The main reason why companies today use spreadsheet applications is their affordability.
 Microsoft Excel often comes free with the purchase of a computer and Google Sheets is available at no cost at all.
 There are also freeware applications such as OpenOffice and LibreOffice that offer a free spreadsheet application.